Choose Your Secondary Ignition System Help Topic Below

 The secondary ignition system circuit is; between the ignition coil and the spark plug.

 So, a secondary ignition circuit consists, of three components.

 The three components are:

-So, Problems in the secondary circuit, could cause issues with the ignition.
-Furthermore, problems in the primary circuit or; the fuel injection system could also affect the ignition.
-It is necessary to use an oscilloscope and a secondary pick-up probe to confirm problems in the secondary circuit.
-Remember that the secondary circuit has high-voltage current running through it.
+So, problems in the secondary circuit; could cause issues with the ignition.
+Furthermore, problems in the primary circuit or; the fuel injection system, could also affect the ignition.
+So, it is necessary to use an oscilloscope and a secondary pick-up probe; to confirm problems in the secondary circuit.
+Remember that the secondary circuit, has high-voltage current running through it.
 So, keep safety guidelines in mind when working with this.